 - Disaster recovery, operations, and backup procedures – every solution should be well documented.
-This is terms of up to date architecture, operations and in case needed – deployment guides.
-All for future references and easiness in maintaining the solution.
+This is in terms of up to date architecture, operations and in case they’re needed – deployment guides.
+All for future reference and ease of maintaining the solution.

 Step #3 DO!

-If you need help with all of it, we have done it so many times, here at Predica.
-So to say, it is like a standard heart surgery.
-But as in the surgery, even if it is standard procedure, it is better to be at least consulted with someone skilled.
+If you need help with all of it, we have done it many times.
+In a way, it is like a standard heart surgery.
+But as with surgery, even if it is a standard procedure, it is better to at least consult with someone skilled.

-So how does the whole process look like in Predica?
+So what does the whole process look like at Predica?

 - First, when we get the request, we set up a quick assessment call with the technical expert.
-During the call, we make sure what is the current setup of the environment, the scope, the potential impact, which tool is to be deployed and what extra configuration had been applied.
-If the customer has an up to date architecture documentation, that’s even better.
+During the call, we find out what is the current setup of the environment, the scope, the potential impact, which tool is to be deployed and what extra configuration has been applied.
+If the customer has up to date architecture documentation, that’s even better.
 Although in that case we also want to make a quick double check if it reflects the current deployment status.

 - Then (in most cases offline) we share all the prerequisites and requirements that are needed to perform the upgrade before scheduling the upgrade session.

-- During the upgrade session, we think about what’s critical for our customers – the backup, disaster recovery and we plan and perform them before the upgrade.
+- During the upgrade session, we think about what’s critical for our customers – the backup and disaster recovery, and we plan and perform them before the upgrade.

-- After the upgrade, we test and quickly verify if it has been successful and whether there are no unexpected issues.
+- After the upgrade, we test and quickly verify if it has been successful and that there are no unexpected issues.